serversideup/webext-bridge/README.md

 ## `Bridge.sendMessage(messageId: string, data: any, destination: string)`
 Sends a message to some other part of your extension, out of the box.

+Notes:
+ - If there is no listener on the other side an error will be thrown where `sendMessage` was called.

-Listener on the other may want to reply.
+- Listener on the other may want to reply.
 Get the reply by `await`ing the returned `Promise`

+- An error thrown in listener callback (in the destination context) will behave as usual, that is, bubble up, but the same error will also be thrown where `sendMessage` was called

 #### `messageId`
 > Required | `string`